josh-wong/kindle-highlights-notes/docs/index.md

 # READ FIRST: Overview and sync process

+!!! warning "Deprecated"

+	To sync my highlights and notes from Kindle, I had been using the Kindle Highlights plugin for Obsidian.
+However, the developer of the plugin has not responded to [Obsidian's request to remove data collection from the plugin](https://github.com/hadynz/obsidian-kindle-plugin/issues/235).
+As a result, I have decided to disable the plugin and deprecate these notes as of March 25, 2023.

 ## Overview

 This is a knowledge base of my highlights and notes from books I have read or am currently reading on Kindle.